clickingfrog/ScanResultsProcessor-RMF/README.md

 Scan Results Processor for RMF

 Make sure to download the latest Release by clicking the Releases link above.
-For instructions, view the user manual.
+For instructions, view the User Manual.